SCOTUS-approved anti-LGBT bakery has quite the Yelp page right now

 “Several months ago, I bought some cupcakes from here and brought them home to my lesbian lover.
 She was seated, as per usual, in the center on a pentagram we’ve emblazoned on our hardwood floors in goat blood, and smiled in delight when she saw I came bearing such a sweet, sugary bounty.
 We incorporated the cupcakes into our hour-long ritualistic worship of Satan and then held each other in romantic homosexual embrace.
 The cupcakes were so meaningfully integrated to our practice of lesbianic Satan worshipping that, between my girlfriend and me, we now refer to them as occult-cakes.
 Highly recommend everyone do the same–just don’t tell anyone at the shop what you’re using them for.”

-“Giving a one-star review because their menu doesn’t include “hatred and bigotry” as options.”
+“Giving a one-star review because their menu doesn’t include ‘hatred and bigotry’ as options.”

 Of course, perhaps the most succinct summary of the situation comes from this reviewer: “More like masterpiece of sh*t.”